menu

 Demographics

-In terms of college education, Blenheim is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.08% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Blenheim is somewhat higher than in the average US city of 21.84%: 27.08% of adults 25 and older in the town have at least a bachelor's degree.

 Blenheim is a very ethnically-diverse town.
 The people who call Blenheim home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blenheim residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Blenheim include African, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.